 (6) Any inspector or person acting under the direction or supervision of an inspector is not liable for any loss or damage resulting from or caused by the performance or exercise of any of the powers conferred by this section upon an inspector.

-[(7) repealed]
+[(7) deleted]

 (8) Nothing in this section authorises any inspector to examine, inspect, take samples or possession of, detain, give any order in relation to, or otherwise deal with any agricultural products while they are being held on the property on which they were produced, unless they are being offered or exposed for sale there.